cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 Weir (2016) provides a nice outline of licenses and what they include.
 According to Weir, there are two general types of licensing agreements:

 * **End user agreements**: these are generally the kind that people accept when they use some kind of software or some service.
-* **Site agreements**: these are the agreements librarians get involved in when they negotiate for things like databases.Here, *site* refers to the organizational entity.
+* **Site agreements**: these are the agreements librarians get involved in when they negotiate for things like databases.
+Here, *site* refers to the organizational entity.

 Licenses must include a variety of components.
 Weir (2016) outlines the parts of a standard license.